 March 21/22 - Blindness Gives Way to Sight, John 9:1-41

 March 28/29 - Can These Bones Live?, Ezekiel 37:1-14

 April 4/5 Palm Sunday - Primed and Ready, Matthew 21:1-11

 Thursday, April 9 - 6:30 pm Livestream

 Maundy Thursday Communion "It is Time" John 13:1-17, 31b-35

 The recognition of this time with Jesus and his disciples in the upper room is built upon Jesus’ commandment (mandatum in latin) to "love one another as I have loved you".
 Jesus demonstrates compassionate love in washing his disciples’ feet.
 He teaches them to serve others with the same loving humility.
 Their celebration of the Passover Meal has become our Lord's Supper.

-Prayer Vigil begins at 7:30 pm in The Chapel
+Prayer Vigil begins at 7:30 pm at home

 (ends Good Friday at 7:30 pm) We invite people to sign up in the Commons for 30 minute time slots as a way of keeping vigil in prayer, with Christ, for Christ and because of Christ having entered our world.

 Good Friday Service "Deny Him?"
 John 18:25-37